 $172.54 / credit hour

 Please note that non-billable costs are estimates only and will be affected by personal spending habits, currency fluctuations, etc. Prices listed in USD unless otherwise noted.
 Students are encouraged to start planning for their study abroad program costs well in advance.

 - In order to apply for this program, you will need to contact one of the program leaders and provide your Banner ID and email address.
 Program leaders may request additional information or a meeting to discuss the details of the program and your interest.

-- When permission to apply for the program is granted, you will receive an email from the Office of International Education and Development with a link to the application and further instructions.
+- When permission to apply for the program is granted, you will receive an email from your program leader with instructions to apply.